add-ons/plugin.video.vrt.nu/README.md

 **This project is not endorsed by VRT.**

 ## Installing
-In Kodi, simply search for `VRT NU`, and install the add-on.
+In Kodi, simply search for `VRT`, and install the VRT NU add-on.

 Alternatively, you can download a ZIP archive from the [GitHub releases](https://github.com/pietje666/plugin.video.vrt.nu/releases) and install it directly in Kodi using the **Install via Zip** option.